MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 The most significant challenges or limitations to be aware of when working with LLMs:

-- **Knowledge cutoff** - Due to the high cost of training an LLM, their body of knowledge is limited to what they were trained on at a certain point in time.
+- **Knowledge cutoff**: Due to the high cost of training an LLM, their body of knowledge is limited to what they were trained on at a certain point in time.
 Without any plug-ins or other accommodations, they have no access to real-time information, nor do they have access to private data.

-- **Hallucination** - An LLM uses statistical probabilities and a little randomness to generate information.
+- **Hallucination**: An LLM uses statistical probabilities and a little randomness to generate information.
 There are mechanisms in place to keep generated responses aligned to the human's intent in the questions that are asked and the information they were trained on, but it's possible that they create replies that are not accurate.

-- **Transparency** - Again, due to the way the models are trained, they no longer have access to the foundational knowledge they were trained on.
+- **Transparency**: Again, due to the way the models are trained, they no longer have access to the foundational knowledge they were trained on.
 And even if they did, there's no guarantee that information was truthful and grounded in the first place.
 Furthermore, there's no verification step to ensure that the generated response is accurate.

-- **No domain specific knowledge** - Similar to "knowledge cutoff, if you have private information like internal-only company documents, the LLM wasn't trained on this information and therefore has no domain specific knowledge.
+- **No domain specific knowledge**: Similar to "knowledge cutoff, if you have private information like internal-only company documents, the LLM wasn't trained on this information and therefore has no domain specific knowledge.

 What can you do to mitigate the possible challenges or problems with LLMs and get the best possible results to help your users and your organization?
 Start by understanding the ways in which you can supplement where the LLM is getting its data from.

-### Understanding where LLMs get their information
+### Where LLMs get their information

 A good starting point to getting the best results from an LLM is to understand where or how LLMs get their information.
 The following categories represent different approaches to how LLMs interact with various sources of information to generate responses.